 Since its inception, the purpose of the Orchestra Compensation Reports is to help reinforce the value of transparency and inspire patrons to create a stronger connection with their local orchestra and how it functions.

-To that end, it has been wonderful watching discussions across social media and other media outlets unfold, doubly so during this enormously challenging time.
+To that end, it has been wonderful watching discussions across social media and other media outlets unfold, doubly so during a period where the sector is just now starting to emerge from an enormously challenging time.

-Yes, there’s always going to be an element of salaciousness but that quickly melts away into more meaningful discussions surrounding the systems used to determine whether the field is rewarding effort or achievement.
+Yes, there’s always going to be an element of salaciousness that comes with reviewing compensation but that quickly melts away into more meaningful discussions surrounding the systems used to determine whether the field is rewarding effort or achievement.